Le Vieux Chalet

-Le Vieux Chalet is a Swiss folk song, written in 1911 by the abbot Joseph Bovet (* 1879, † 1951).
+Le Vieux Chalet is a Swiss folk song, written in 1911 by the abbot Joseph Bovet (1879–1951).

-It has been translated in sixteen languages, among them Chinese and Japanese.
+It has been translated into sixteen languages, among them Chinese and Japanese.

 According to Patrice Borcard, a historian and biographer of Bovet, the song has been sung by both the French Résistance and the pro-German Collaboration because of its symbolic lyrics.

 Lyrics

 Là-haut sur la montagne, l'était un vieux chalet.